Verkada Reader LED Behavior

 Updated over a week ago

 Verkada card readers indicate their current status by changing the color and pattern of their LED lights.
-This article enumerates all possible LED statuses and describes what each means.
+Click through each reader to learn more about their statuses and behavior.

 AD32